Reciprocity (electrical networks): Description

 If a current, $I_\text {A}$, injected into port A produces a voltage, $V_\text {B}$, at port B and $I_\text {A}$ injected into port B produces $V_\text {B}$ at port A, then the network is said to be reciprocal.
 Equivalently, reciprocity can be defined by the dual situation; applying voltage, $V_\text {A}$, at port A producing current $I_\text {B}$ at port B and $V_\text {A}$ at port B producing current $I_\text {B}$ at port A. In general, passive networks are reciprocal.
 Any network that consists entirely of ideal capacitances, inductances (including mutual inductances), and resistances, that is, elements that are linear and bilateral, will be reciprocal.
 However, passive components that are non-reciprocal do exist.
 Any component containing ferromagnetic material is likely to be non-reciprocal.
 Examples of passive components deliberately designed to be non-reciprocal include circulators and isolators.

 The transfer function of a reciprocal network has the property that it is symmetrical about the main diagonal if expressed in terms of a z-parameter, y-parameter, or s-parameter matrix.
 A non-symmetrical matrix implies a non-reciprocal network.
 A symmetric matrix does not imply a symmetric network.

 In some parametisations of networks, the representative matrix is not symmetrical for reciprocal networks.
 Common examples are h-parameters and ABCD-parameters, but they all have some other condition for reciprocity that can be calculated from the parameters.
 For h-parameters the condition is $h_{12} = - h_{21}$ and for the ABCD parameters it is $AD - BC = 1$.
 These representations mix voltages and currents in the same column vector and therefore do not even have matching units in transposed elements.

 Example

 An example of reciprocity can be demonstrated using an asymmetrical resistive attenuator.
-An asymmetrical network is chosen as the example because a symmetrical network is fairly self-evidently reciprocal.
+An asymmetrical network is chosen as the example because a symmetrical network is self-evidently reciprocal.

-Injecting six amps into port 1 of this network produces 24 volts at port 2.
+Injecting 6 amperes into port 1 of this network produces 24 volts at port 2.

-Injecting six amps into port 2 produces 24 volts at port 1.
+Injecting 6 amperes into port 2 produces 24 volts at port 1.

 Hence, the network is reciprocal.
 In this example, the port that is not injecting current is left open circuit.
 This is because a current generator applying zero current is an open circuit.
 If, on the other hand, one wished to apply voltages and measure the resulting current, then the port to which the voltage is not applied would be made short circuit.
 This is because a voltage generator applying zero volts is a short circuit.